googlefonts/colr-gradients-spec/colr-gradients-spec.md

 is not found in the new vector, client will try finding it in the COLR v0 glyph vector and fall back to no-color if the glyph is not found there either.

 A glyph using the new extension is mapped to a list of layers.
-Each layers is formed by a directed acyclic graph of paints.
+Each layer is formed by a directed acyclic graph of paints.
 Several different types of paint are defined:

 1. **Solid** paints a solid color